megasupy/micah-ramirez/README.md

-My personal portfolio, Reacted in React + Vite.
+## My personal portfolio, Reacted in React + Vite.
 Still a work in progress.
+Visit at www.micahramirez.tech